 The Outbreaker Backpack combines the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
 With the Outbreaker, you have a place and a compartment for everything.

-The Setout Divide was designed with the minimalist traveler in mind.
-For light packers, a maximum-sized carry on is too much bag.
+The Setout Divide Backpack was designed with the light packer in mind.
+For light packers and short trips, a large carry on is too much bag.
 Work bags are the right size, but aren’t built for travel.
-The Setout Divide is an flexible, mid-sized carry on that is ideal for light packers and short trips.
+The Setout Divide is just the right size for a weekend or week-long trip.